- Production: Has the downward trend been reversed?

-In 2017, Africa produced 8 million barrels of oil per day, down 2 million barrels per day during the course of a decade.
+In 2018, Africa’s oil production of just over 8 million barrels of oil per day remained static.
+More significantly, it was down 2 million barrels per day since 2008.

 What remains and where